-All staff have a duty to ensure that a safe working environment exists under the Health and Safety at Work etc Act 1974.
+All staff have a duty to ensure that a safe working environment exists.
 Fire and evacuation procedures must be adhered to at all times and staff are required to familiarise themselves with the procedures and their responsibilities set out in the health and safety policy.